thacherT1D/webdevstuff/Datastores/Entity_Relationships.desc.md

 - Explain why an entity relationship diagram is useful.
 - Explain what PostgreSQL column constraints are.
 - Use PostgreSQL column constraints to implement an entity relationship diagram.
-- Explain what a join statement is.
+- Explain what a join clause is.
-- Explain why a join statement is useful.
+- Explain why a join clause is useful.
 - Alias columns and tables in SQL `SELECT` statements.
-- Write inner join statements.
+- Write inner join clause.

 ## What's an entity relationship diagram?